morganhancock/recipebox/Merging_exercise_1.md

 ![recipe image](https://static01.nyt.com/images/2014/04/08/dining/goddessdip/Greek-Goddess-Dip-articleLarge-v2.jpg)
 ```
 2. Save the file.
 3. Add and commit the change using `git commit -am "<your commit message>"`.
-Make sure you replace `"<your commit message>"` with a descriptive commit message!
+Make sure you replace `<your commit message>` with a descriptive commit message!
 4. Push to the remote repo using `git push`.

 ### Cook #2